Hong Kong hunkers down as Typhoon Saola approaches – KION546

 The Joint Typhoon Warning Center projects that the storm will get closest to Hong Kong and China’s southern Guangdong Province Friday night but the center of the storm will remain offshore.
 The storm is expected to weaken as it approaches to become the equivalent of Category 2 hurricane.

-The Hong Kong Observatory (HKO) issued a T8 storm warning signal at 2:40am local time Friday morning, escalating from the lower category T3 on Thursday afternoon.
+But the Hong Kong Observatory (HKO) warned that the storm will still bring heavy showers, violent winds, and cause storm surges with rising waters in low-lying coastal areas.
+HKO issued a T8 storm warning signal in the early hours of Friday morning, escalating from the lower category T3 on Thursday afternoon.

+It came after China issued a typhoon red warning, the highest level in a four-tier alert system, as Saola approached Guangdong.

+In Shenzhen, a high-tech hub bordering Hong Kong, classes have been suspended at all nurseries, kindergartens, primary and secondary schools.
+The city’s international airport has suspended all flights from midday Friday.

+Nearly 4,000 train services in Guangdong have been suspended between Thursday and Sunday, state agency Xinhua reported.

-During a press conference Thursday afternoon, Hong Kong’s Chief Secretary Eric Chan announced all schools would be closed Friday, which was set to be the first day of the academic year for most institutions.
+During a press conference Thursday, Hong Kong’s Chief Secretary Eric Chan announced all schools would be closed Friday, which was set to be the first day of the academic year for most institutions.

 Depending on the ultimate track of the typhoon, HKO has warned that higher signals are possible.
 The city’s highest storm warning alert is a signal T10, which was last issued in 2018 for Typhoon Mangkhut.